 - 2.1.1 The transplanted individuals of the 19 clusters of Bottlebrush Orchid Goodyera procera were all in fair to good condition with minor health issues observed in some individuals, i.e., slightly chlorotic leaves and presences of holes in the leaves.
-The Lamb of Tartary Cibotium barometz, however, exhibited further discoloration and wilting of leaves following the last monitoring period.
+The Lamb of Tartary Cibotium barometz, however, exhibited discoloration and wilting of leaves.
 Its stems also showed some decay but its roots were still in fair condition.
-Moreover, one of the two saplings of the Incense Tree Aquilaria sinensis (AS-03) demonstrated fair health condition while the other individual (AS-02) showed poor health conditions with die back and drying and falling leaves. - 2.1.2 Albeit strict compliance of the transplantation works and post-transplantation maintenance to the approved Transplantation Proposal, transplanted individuals would require time to adapt and establish in the new environment/substrate of the recipient site.
+The two saplings of the Incense Tree Aquilaria sinensis also both demonstrated poor health conditions with die back and fallen leaves. - 2.1.2 Albeit strict compliance of the transplantation works and post-transplantation maintenance to the approved Transplantation Proposal, transplanted individuals would require time to adapt and establish in the new environment/substrate of the receptor site.
 Hence, signs of leaf discoloration and/or wilting, dehydration, and even die-off are expected.
-Thus, succeeding post-transplantation maintenance and monitoring and audit are crucial to assess the progress of recovery and establishment of transplanted individuals in the recipient site. - 2.1.3 The numbers, measurements, and health conditions of the transplanted plant species of conservation importance during the current monitoring period are shown in Appendix A. - 2.1.4 The photographic records of the transplanted plant species of conservation importance during the current monitoring period are shown in Appendix B.
+Thus, succeeding post-transplantation maintenance and monitoring and audit are crucial to assess the progress of recovery and establishment of transplanted individuals in the receptor site. - 2.1.3 The numbers, measurements, and health conditions of the transplanted plant species of conservation importance during the current monitoring period are shown in Appendix A. - 2.1.4 The photographic records of the transplanted plant species of conservation importance during the current monitoring period are shown in Appendix B.